msg-systems/sap-bp-mcp-server/README.md

 ```
 See the [MCP documentation](https://modelcontextprotocol.io/docs/develop/connect-local-servers) for detailed guidance on connecting to MCP servers.

+⚠️ Please ensure that the access to the Spring server started is restricted, e.g. only from your local test machine running it.

 ## Building from Source
 For developers who want to customize the showcase and build it on their own: